 Preparation for jars and figs

-Before cooking your fig preserves, you’ll need to heat the glass mason jars in the oven at 300 degrees.
+Before cooking your small-batch fig preserves, you’ll need to heat the glass mason jars in the oven at 300 degrees.
 Then, place the lids in a pot with shallow water, and warm them on the stove at low heat.
 While the jars and lids are heating, you can begin mashing the figs.

 When mashing your figs, leave a few small- or medium-sized pieces if you desire a thicker texture.
 Nothing is better than a PB&J with some chunks of fig preserves in the mix.